 To protect all involved in the meantime a good friend came & welded a heavy cattle guard over the top of the cistern.
 But when they removed the crumbling wishing well, RancherMan cut off the metal roof top and sat it aside so I could rebuild the enclosure later if I liked.

 And there it sat for a few months.
 Now that I’ve gotten used to the wishing well being gone I’m not sure I need to rebuild after all.
 But I was worried about an area around the cistern where small critters had come & gone beneath the wishing well wall.
 Sometimes a small animal such as a rabbit would fall in & drown in the cistern.
-Although I hated for little critters to be drowned, it wasn’t quite as big a deal then as it is now that we have our little miniature Schnauzer Bailey.
+Although I hated for little critters to be drowned, now we have our little miniature Schnauzer Bailey.